Beate-IBM/digital-tech-tutorial-visual-recogniton/README.md

    ![](/screenshots/watson-studio-8.png)

 * Your project needs to be associated with a Watson Visual Recognition Service instance
-* Click on the **here** link in the popup to Associate a Watson Visual Recognition service.
+* Click on the **here** link in the popup to associate a Watson Visual Recognition service.

     ![](/screenshots/watson-studio-9.png)